Abdul8971/Roxiler-Mern-Assignment/README.md

 PORT=8080
 MONGO_URI=your_mongodb_connection_URL

-Start the Backend server: npm run index.js
+Start the Backend server: cd backend npm run index.js

 Start the Frontend Go to the client folder and start the frontend server: cd frontend npm run dev